passiv/snaptrade-sdks/sdks/typescript/README.md

 ### `snaptrade.accountInformation.getAllUserHoldings`<a id="snaptradeaccountinformationgetalluserholdings"></a>
 ![Deprecated](https://img.shields.io/badge/deprecated-yellow)

+⚠️ This function is deprecated.
+Instead, use [`snaptrade.accountInformation.getUserHoldings`](#snaptradeaccountinformationgetuserholdings) for each `accountId`.

 Lists balances, positions and orders for the specified account.
 The data returned is similar to the data returned over the more fine-grained **positions**, **orders** and **balances** endpoints.